shillbom/regular-websockets/README.md

     // Configure WebSockets, this makes sure that the service is injected when needed services.ConfigureWebSockets();

+    // Configure some class that will handle the connections services.AddSingleTion(typeof(MyHandler))

 }

 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)